maraheem12/CareerFlow/README.md

 # Install dependencies
 npm install

-# Create a .env file in the root of the backend directory and include the following variable names (without values)
+# Create a .env file in the root of the backend directory and include the following variable names

 MONGO_DB_URI=
 PORT=
 CLERK_WEB_HOOK=
 CLOUDINARY_NAME=
 CLOUDINARY_API_KEY=
 CLOUDINARY_SECRET_KEY=
 JWT_SECRET=
 CLERK_PUBLISHABLE_KEY=
 CLERK_SECRET_KEY=

 # Start the backend server
 npm run server

-# The backend will typically run on http://localhost:5000 (or the port you define in .env)
+ The backend will typically run on http://localhost:5000 (or the port you define in .env)